gbourniq/fastapi-test/README.md

 # fastapi-test

-Dummy project to test the FastAPI web framework
+Dummy project to test the FastAPI REST framework, with no database

 ### Prerequisites